BCC_Logo3sm.jpg

 ABOUT the Black Cinema Collective FILMMAKER MICROGRANT

-Black Cinema Collective (BCC) launched their first microgrant in January 2023 for first-time Black filmmakers based in Washington or Oregon, giving a total of $10, 000 in cash awards and a prize package of artist development support for four (4) awardees.
+Black Cinema Collective (BCC) launched their first microgrant open call in January 2023 for first-time Black filmmakers based in Washington or Oregon, giving a total of $10, 000 in cash awards and a prize package of artist development support for four (4) awardees.
 Winner announcements were made May 2023, with a celebration party and awardee introduction held on Nov 17th, 2023 at Northwest Film Forum.

 Based on the work and communities BCC serves, Black identifying, queer, trans, straight, non-binary, non-gender conforming applicants, 18+ with an active interest in film, cinema studies, Afro-Diasporic filmmaking were invited to apply.

-CONGRATULATIONS to BCC’s inaugural Filmmaker Microgrant Awardees - Amber Flame, Leah Teklemariam, Taylor-Nicole Tinsley, and Cacey Williams!
+CONGRATULATIONS to BCC’s inaugural Filmmaker Microgrant Awardees - Amber Flame, Leah Teklemariam, Taylor-Nicole Tinsley, and Cacey Williams.

 READ More about the 2023 Grant and the Award winners here!

-The 2024 Black Cinema Collective Filmmaker Microgrant launched April 29, 2024 as a US National Call for Black, Afro-descendant, and Afro-diasporic filmmakers in the post production stages of their projects, giving $15, 000 in cash awards and a screening + subscription prize package to two (2) awardees.
-Winner announcements will be made September 2024.
+launched April 29, 2024 as a US National Open Call for Black, Afro-descendant, and Afro-diasporic filmmakers in the post production stages of their projects, giving $15, 000 in cash awards and a screening + subscription prize package to two (2) awardees.
+Winner announcements were made October 8th, 2024.

 The Black Cinema Collective Filmmaker Microgrant is created by BCC lead organizer Berette S Macaulay with development support from BCC co-organizers Savita Krishnamoorthy and Abbie Altamirano; and Northwest Film Forum's Managing Director Christopher Day and Executive Director Derek Edamura.